NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/nRFCloudLocationServices.rst

     ./cli.sh configure context stack nrfCloudGroundFix 1
     npx cdk deploy --all

-This will update the StateMachine, which resolves the nearest wi-fi access points request from devices to use the nRF Cloud API as a resolver.
+This will update the StateMachine, which resolves the request for nearest Wi-Fi access points from devices to use the nRF Cloud API as a resolver.